Sound and Sentiment

 Take a look at my interactive visualisation!

-To further explore the relationship between musical attributes and emotional positivity (valence).
-I created a scatterplot in R Studio in order to study how track duration influences both danceability and valence.
-In this case:
+To further explore the relationship between musical attributes and emotional positivity.
+I created a scatterplot in R to study how track duration influences both danceability and valence.
+The axes and encoding are as follows:

-- The color of each point reflects its valence, emotional positivity, using a color gradient from magenta (low valence) to cyan (high valence).
+• Point color reflects valence using the dashboard's gradient, from magenta (low valence) to cyan (high valence)

 Bubble Chart: Valence and Speechiness by Track